robsltd/interview-coach/docs/milestones.md

 * **Epic: Feedback UI & Controls**
   * **Story:** As a user, after I finish an answer, a small, dismissible "Hint" or "View Feedback" button appears near my message bubble.
   * **Story:** As a user, when I click the feedback button, I see the generated feedback from the Observer AI in a popover or expandable section.
-  * **Story:** As a developer, I will add a "Retry Question" button to the Controls.tsx component.
-When clicked, it instructs the state manager to have the EVI re-ask the current question.
   * **Story:** As a developer, the "End Interview" button now navigates the user to a placeholder "Report" page.

 **Definition of Done:**